OMalenfantThuot/My_BigDFT/README.md

 ### Extra steps you might need to follow

-* Make sure that the BIGDFT\_ROOT environment variables does lead to multiple directories.
+* Make sure that the BIGDFT\_ROOT environment variables does not lead to multiple directories.
 If so, choose only one of them (where BUILDDIR is the path to the actual BigDFT build directory you want to use):
 - export BIGDFT\_ROOT='BUILDDIR/install/bin'

 * If your default python version is python3, modify the first line of